TickleThePanda/carpe-dm/src/adventures/the-vanquished-fist/plan.md

 Since her escape using her amulet, Elidyr's has been planning to release great evil on the world as revenge for her prolonged imprisonment.
-The players will remember the symbol on her amulet as a rising sun behind a dagger <small>(this was not revealed to the players in [Unbound](/adventures/unbound/plan/))</small>.
+The players will remember the symbol on her amulet as a rising sun behind a dagger pointing down <small>(this was not revealed to the players in [Unbound](/adventures/unbound/plan/))</small>.

+![Elidyr's symbol showing a rising sun behind a dagger pointing down](/images/elidyrs-symbol.svg)

 Elidyr works in total secrecy, concealing her location with magic.
-She commands two loyal spellcasters known to her as the *Olinarelidyr*; a few know these as "The Vanquished Fist".
-The first of these is Qa'lir, the second is Qa'por.
-These spellcasters have been tasked with bringing Ternia under her control.
-Elidyr communicates with the Olinarelidyr using sending stones, each carved as a monogram of Elidyr's symbol and the spellcaster's symbols.
+She commands two loyal spellcasters *Qa'lir* and *Qa'por*, known to her as the *Olinarelidyr*.
+Qa'lir and Qa'por are twins.
+They are know to common folk as "The Vanquished Fist".
+The Olinarelidyr have been tasked with bringing Ternia under her control.
+Elidyr communicates with the Olinarelidyr using sending stones, each carved with Elidyr's symbol and their own.

-### Qa'lir
+### Qa'lir and Qa'por

 The first of the Olinarelidyr, Qa'lir, travelled to Renaura to overthrow Lord Morcant and place a puppet in his place.

-### Qa'por
+Qa'lir's symbol is a rope burning in the middle.
+The symbol on the shared sending stone with Elydir is shown by a rope burning in the middle under Elidyr's symbol.

-The second, Qa'por, travelled to bring armies of evil creatures to Elidyr's side.
+The second, Qa'por, is travelling to bring armies of evil creatures to Elidyr's side.
+It's unlikely that the characters will find Qa'por, though they will find information that will help them find Qa'por in the future.

+Qa'por's symbol is a shattered chain.
+The symbol on the shared sending stone with Elydir is shown by a shattered chain under Elidyr's symbol.

+Qa'lir and Qa'por share a sending stone, the symbol shows th

 ### The City of Renaura